richeterre/jumu-nordost-react-native/README.md

 The project doesn't compile until you have provided a credentials file.
 Do as follows:

-1. Fire up your favorite text editor and create a file named `credentials.json` in the project root.
+1. Fire up your favorite text editor and create a file named `secrets.js` in the project root.
 1. Enter the following:

-    ```json
+    ```javascript
-    {
+    export default {
-      "api-key": "<INSERT API KEY HERE>"
+      apiKey: '<INSERT API KEY HERE>',
     }
     ```